jfrancai/connect-sdk-viem/README.md

 await wallet.connect(walletAddress)
 ```

-## Instanciate a Connect Viem Client
+## Instanciate a Connect viem Client

-After creating (or reconnecting) to a connect wallet, you can now create a connectViemClient or connectViemAccount:
+After creating (or reconnecting) to a connect wallet, you can now create a connectViemClient:

 ```javascript
 import {